shubhamnetke1/Onpen-Ni/README.md

 ## Building for Android

-These instructions assume **Android KitKat** which reached roughly 40% adoption in May 2015 per Google's [Dashboard](http://developer.android.com/about/dashboards/index.html) page.
+These instructions assume a device running **Android KitKat**.
+The samples NiViewer, SimpleRead, and SimpleViewer were tested and found to run succesfully on a Nexus 7 running Android 4.4.4.  **Please** ensure you are using a high quality USB OTG cable!

 Please refer to [this issue](https://github.com/occipital/OpenNI2/issues/43) for updated information regarding OpenNI2 on Android Lollipop.

-They also focus on **Eclipse** with the **ADT plugin**.
+The build instructions presented here focus on **Eclipse** with the **ADT plugin**.
 As of the May 2015 Android Studio's NDK support continues to be reported as incomplete and is therefore not recommended as a build environment.

 ### Build Prerequisites (All Hosts)